scimusmn/stele/docs/config.md

 Documention below explains each pair with an example configuration.
 Some settings activate others.

+### delay
+Boolean.
+If True, Stele will pause for 3 minutes before launching Chrome.
+This is useful when we run a local webserver which needs to start up before loading the kiosk start page.

 ### home_url
 The homepage to load when the browser boots.